Stevie Martin

 She has built a significant following and acclaim for her prolific online output which includes a series of regular viral sketches with Lola-Rose Maxwell which have amassed over 20 million views (3 million of which on Tiktok) two hit podcasts (Nobody Panic with Tessa Coates and Might Delete Later with Gina Martin) which collectively receive over 100,000 downloads a month, and a regular long-form improvised comedy book club on Twitch.
 A writer published everywhere from Vice to the Guardian, Stevie’s first book, Nobody Panic, was published by Hodder Studios and adapts her hit podcast.

-A regular face on television, Stevie’s recent roles and appearances include 8 Out of 10 Cats Does Countdown (C4), Starstruck (BBC/HBO Max), Breeders (FX/SKY), The Mash Report/Late Night Mash (BBC2/DAVE), Comedians Giving Lectures (DAVE), Guessable (Comedy Central), @Elevenish (ITV2) and The Emily Atack Show (ITV2).
-Her radio credits include BBC Radio 4’s The Now Show, Fresh From The Fringe, Sketchorama and BBC Sounds’ The Dream Factory and Tom Neenan is Not All Men.
-She has written on Red Flag (C4 Digital), The Russell Howard Hour (Sky), co-written, co-starred in and co-produced several BBC3 Quickies, and written and starred in numerous sketches for brands including Acer, Ocado, Thorntons and Acuvue.
+A regular face on television, Stevie’s recent roles and appearances include 8 Out of 10 Cats Does Countdown (C4), Starstruck (BBC/HBO Max), Breeders (FX/Sky), The Mash Report/Late Night Mash (BBC2/Dave), Comedians Giving Lectures (Dave), Guessable (Comedy Central), @Elevenish (ITV2) and The Emily Atack Show (ITV2) as well as the upcoming series of The Horne Section TV Show (Channel 4).
+She is also the host of the BBC Radio 4 sketch show DMs Are Open, and her other radio credits include The Now Show, Fresh From The Fringe, Sketchorama and BBC Sounds’ The Dream Factory and Tom Neenan is Not All Men.
+She has written on Red Flag (C4 Digital), The Russell Howard Hour (Sky), and has co-written, co-starred in and co-produced several BBC3 Quickies.